Mom & Daughter 13th Birthday Getaway

-We freshened up and walked down to dinner at The Broad Street Grille, which is located inside the hotel.
-We had made reservations ahead of time, and they knew about her peanut and tree nut allergies.
-However, I was blown away at the personal treatment we received.
+We freshened up and walked down to dinner at The Broad Street Grille, located inside the hotel.
+We had made reservations, and they knew about her peanut and tree nut allergies.
+However, I was blown away by the personal treatment we received.
 First, as the host showed us to our table, I noticed a gift, balloons, and flowers waiting for her.
 I can’t tell you just how much this impressed me!
 Next, the chef came out and personally introduced himself to us.
-He gave us a choice of ordering off the menu, or we could make a personal selection of our choosing.
+He gave us a choice of ordering off the menu or we could make a personal selection.
 This was a first for both of us.
 I don’t think I’ve ever had a chef at a restaurant come out and introduce himself.
-We decided to be fancy and make a personal selection based off some of our favorite items on the menu.
+We decided to be fancy and make a personal selection based on some of our favorite items on the menu.

 After dinner, we headed out to the IMAX theater in downtown Chattanooga to watch Jerusalem.
 It was my first time at the IMAX.
 I enjoyed the movie.
 It was so cool on such a large screen.
 We both enjoyed the history and different perspectives of life in Jerusalem.

 It was getting late once we got back to the hotel, but since we didn’t have to be up early the following day, we decided to take a dip in the indoor pool.
 Plus, my baby is still breech, and my OB had mentioned that swimming might help her turn.
 We both did lots of handstands in the pool, hoping it would encourage the baby to turn.
 It didn’t work, but we still had a perfect time.